To help you better plan your trip, here are the answers to the most frequently asked questions at our tourist

 This old house that dates back to the Prohibition years is located near La Malbaie, in the Sainte-Agnès sector.
 Reserve a table at the steak house and enjoy a guided tour of the house and a most festive show.
 For more information, follow the guide or consult the Maison du Bootlegger‘s page.

 Boarding from Québec City is at Parc-de-la-Chute-Montmorency station.
 As for the shuttle service between Charlevoix’s coastal villages, the station at Le Germain Charlevoix Hotel & Spa in Baie-Saint-Paul and La Malbaie’s station are the main boarding points.
 Check the Train‘s schedule here.

 Of course.
 Our artesans, be they farm producers or cheese-makers, love visitors.
-For example, on the Flavour Road of Charlevoix get access to more than forty producers and tansformers, visit their facilities and buy their products at the souvenir shop.
+For example, on the Flavour Trail of Charlevoix get access to more than forty producers and tansformers, visit their facilities and buy their products at the souvenir shop.
 More information in the Flavour Trail‘s section.

 The St. Lawrence Route offers well-equipped belvederes where the panorama of the river and its islands is exceptional.
 Furthermore the National Parks all have picnic areas among which many will shelter from rain and wind.